mitKrish/learning-notes/Node/cluster-module.md

 * **Complexity:** Using the `cluster` module adds some complexity to your application.
 You need to manage worker processes and handle communication between them.

-**In summary:** The `cluster` module is a powerful tool for improving the performance and resilience of Node.js applications by utilizing multiple CPU cores.
-However, it's essential to understand the implications of using multiple processes and manage state and sessions appropriately.

 ## SOLID Principles